eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_cpp.md

 ## Services

+Services are used to communicate with other parts of the vehicle via remote procedure calls (RPC).
+Please read the basics about them [here](/docs/tutorials/vehicle_model_creation/manual_model_creation/manual_creation_python/#add-a-vehicle-service).

 {{% alert title="Note" %}}
 Services are not supported by our [automated vehicle model lifecycle](/docs/tutorials/vehicle_model_creation/automated_model_lifecycle) for the time being.
 If you need access to services please read [here](/docs/tutorials/vehicle_model_creation/manual_model_creation) how you can create a model and add services to it manually.
 {{% /alert %}}

-Services are used to communicate with other parts of the vehicle via remote procedure calls (RPC).
-Please read the basics about them [here](/docs/tutorials/vehicle_model_creation/manual_model_creation/manual_creation_python/#add-a-vehicle-service).

-The following few lines show you how to use the `moveComponent()` method of the `SeatService` which is developed in the tutorial:
+The following code snippet shows how to use the `moveComponent()` method of the `SeatService` from the vehicle model:

 ```Cpp
 vehicle::cabin::SeatService::SeatLocation location{1, 1};